hashicorp/boundary-ui/ui/admin/tests/e2e/README.md

 - `$ cd boundary/enos`.
 - `$ doormat login`.
 Login with Doormat.
 - `$ eval "$(doormat aws export --account boundary_team_acctest_dev)"`.
 Exporting AWS env variables from doormat to your terminal.
 - `$ enos scenario launch e2e_ui_aws builder:local`.
 Launch enos scenario, this will take from 5 to 10 minutes.
 When its done, you will see a Enos Operations finished! within your terminal.
+Check out more scenarios [here](https://github.com/hashicorp/boundary/tree/main/enos).
 - `$ bash scripts/test_e2e_env.sh`.
 Prints all the env variables within Enos scenario.
 Copy the output and paste it within your Terminal 2 (Boundary UI).
 These env variables are need within Boundary UI to run the test against the enos scenario.

 *Be aware once the scenario is launch you will create and run resources within AWS, once you are done using the scenario, [you should destroy it](#destroy-enos-scenario).*